hackerbayuniversity/Course/tasks/task-1/README.md

  Response: {data: 'Any String'}
  ```

- There are a lot of reousrces on Google on how to build API's with express.
+ There are a lot of resources on Google on how to build API's with express.
 Please google these resources if you're stuck.

  #### Step 3: Push your changes to Git